pyca/cryptography/docs/x509/reference.rst

         :returns: A new
             :class:`~cryptography.x509.CertificateSigningRequestBuilder`.

+    .. method:: add_attribute(oid, value)

+        .. versionadded:: 3.0

+        :param oid: An :class:`ObjectIdentifier` instance.
+        :param value: The value of the attribute.
+        :type value: bytes
+        :returns: A new
+            :class:`~cryptography.x509.CertificateSigningRequestBuilder`.

-    .. method:: sign(private_key, algorithm, backend)
+    .. method:: sign(private_key, algorithm, backend=None)

-        :param backend: Backend that will be used to sign the request.
+        :param backend: An optional backend used to sign the request.
             Must support the
             :class:`~cryptography.hazmat.backends.interfaces.X509Backend`
             interface.